maurya-78/Zerodha/dashboard/README.md

-# Finora Clone - Dashboard
+# Finora - Stock Trading & Investment Platform - Dashboard

 A React-based trading dashboard for the Finora-inspired trading platform.